alirezahamami/BreePartOne/README.md

 - **react**: `^18.3.1` - A JavaScript library for building user interfaces.
 - **react-dom**: `^18.3.1` - For working with React in the browser.
 - **react-select-country-list**: `^2.2.3` - A country list selector for React.
+- **react-datepicker**: `^7.3.0` - A date picker component for React, allowing users to select dates from a calendar interface.

 #### DevDependencies